CWRG Frequently Asked Questions

 No. Participants cannot apply directly.
-Please see the Eligibility Criteria to see a list of eligible applicants under each stream.
+Please see the Eligibility Criteria for a list of eligible applicants under each stream.

 Are temporary foreign workers, international students or people with working holiday visas eligible participants?

-No. Participants must be Canadian citizens, permanent residents or protected persons (as designated under the Canada Immigration and Refugee Protection Act) entitled to work in Canada.
-Please see the section “Participant Eligibility” in the Eligibility Criteria for details.
+Participants must be Canadian citizens, permanent residents or protected persons (as designated under the Canada Immigration and Refugee Protection Act) entitled to work in Canada.
+Please see the section “Participant Eligibility” in the Eligibility Criteria for each stream for details.

 Are participants in receipt of Employment Insurance (EI) benefits or Income Assistance (IA) benefits eligible for training?

-Yes, please review Appendix A in the Eligibility Criteria as these participants will be required to obtain approval in order to continue to be eligible for these benefits while participating in the training.
+Yes, please review Appendix A in the Eligibility Criteria for each stream as requirements for each stream may differ.
+EI and IA clients wishing to participate in training must obtain approval in order to continue to be eligible for these benefits while participating in the training.